htmlgen/htmlgen.github.io/README.md

 <b>`<link rel="icon" href="` ... `" sizes="16x16" type="image/x-icon">`</b><br>
 The <a href="https://www.w3.org/TR/html5/links.html#rel-icon">rel="icon" link element</a> specifies a <a href="https://en.wikipedia.org/wiki/Favicon">favicon</a> representing the page or site and should be used by the user agent when representing the page in the user interface.

 For historical reasons the icon keyword may be preceded by the keyword "shortcut".
-If the "shortcut" keyword is present, it must be come immediately before the icon keyword and the two keywords must be separated by only a single space.
+If the "shortcut" keyword is present, it must come immediately before the icon keyword and the two keywords must be separated by only a single space.

 <b>`<link rel="alternate" type="application/atom+xml" href="` ... `">`</b><br>
 This box allows you to specify the URL of your site's <a href="https://en.wikipedia.org/wiki/RSS">RSS</a> or <a href="https://en.wikipedia.org/wiki/Atom_(standard)">Atom feed</a>.
 The first <a href="https://www.w3.org/TR/html5/links.html#rel-alternate">link element</a> in the document with the `alternate` keyword used with the `type` attribute set to the value `application/rss+xml` or `application/atom+xml` is treated as the default syndication feed for the purposes of feed autodiscovery.